How to choose the right 3D material for the background you want to draw: Line art edition

 If you think, "It's jerky...?" or "Oh, it's a 3D material," the background will become a noise when reading the manga.

-Personally, I don't use 3D materials to cut corners, but to reduce the time it would take to draw something from scratch, and use that time to improve the quality or to ensure I have time to rest so that I don't have to work too many hours, so I would like to avoid using 3D materials to lower the quality of my work.
+Personally, I don't use 3D materials to cut corners, but to reduce the time it would take to draw something from scratch, allowing me to use that time to work on improving the quality and ensure I have time to rest so that I don't end up working unreasonable hours, so I would like to avoid using 3D materials to lower the quality of my work.

 How to deal with jerky LT conversion